xinkaihe26/FTIR-Vol-cal/README.md

 # FTIR Volatile Analysis Tools

 Python toolkit for analyzing dissolved H2O and CO2 in volcanic glass samples from FTIR spectra.
+Please check out the Web app version if it is easier to use: https://ftir-vol-cal.onrender.com/

-Replaces the following Excel templates for H2O and CO2 calculation, you can find it in resorpitory :
+Replaces the following Excel templates for H2O and CO2 calculation, which you can find in the repository :
 - Reflectance Method Template (thickness)
 - Glass density and index of refraction Template (density, refractive index)
 - CO2_bestfit.xls (CO3 carbonate doublet fitting)